Marshlink line: Later improvements

 The original swing bridge over the River Rother east of Rye was proposed to be replaced by a fixed bridge in 1881.
 The SER were amenable to this as the Monk Bretton Bridge (that now carries the A259 east of Rye) was in planning stages, though the replacement bridge did not open until 1903.
 In 1899, the SER and the London, Chatham and Dover Railway created the South Eastern and Chatham Railway (SE&CR) as a joint operation.

 In 1907, a steam railcar service was introduced on the line in an attempt to increase local traffic.
 Three additional halts were constructed between Winchelsea and Hastings; Three Oaks, Guestling (later renamed Doleham) and Snailham, all of which opened on 1 July.
 Snailham Halt was inaccessible by public road, and could only be reached by a rough track.
 The station was never modernised, and retained its original wooden platforms.
 Steam railcar services were withdrawn in February 1920 and replaced with tank engines.
 Snailham Halt closed on 2 February 1959.

 Following World War I, plans were put forward to construct a chord linking the line eastwards at Ashford towards Dover Priory.
 This would allow trains to run between Hastings and Dover without having to reverse.
 The plans stalled at the design stage and the link was never constructed.

-At the start of 1923, the SER, LCDR and SE&CR amalgamated with other railways to form the Southern Railway following in the Railways Act 1921.
+At the start of 1923, the SER, LCDR and SE&CR amalgamated with other railways to form the Southern Railway as part of the Railways Act 1921.
 The line was electrified from Hastings to Ore in 1935, and electric services began on 7 July.
 This was done in order that trains could be serviced in a siding away from the centre of Hastings.
 The siding closed in May 1986.
-Electrification through to Ashford was planned, but abandoned in 1939 when the war started.
 It was revived for the Kent electrification scheme Phase 2 of the British Railways Modernisation Plan in the early 1960s, which included some preparatory work such as a footbridge at Rye.
 The plans were later dropped.

 A regular hourly service was introduced in 1959, with additional peak services.
 This schedule has been largely unchanged.